 FATN Talking News (formerly known as The Farnham & Alton Talking Newspapers) is a charity that provides high quality recordings of local newspapers to visually impaired people.

 The region that we cover has expanded from its original Farnham base.
-Each week we produce four separate recordings of the Weekly Newspapers, covering:
+Each week we produce two separate recordings of the Weekly Newspapers, covering:

 Waverley, Rushmoor, Hart, Surrey Heath and East Hampshire.